 Implant Dentistry in Towson, MD

 Dr. Nathan Dancykier places all types of dental implants to restore missing teeth.
 This is the most naturally functioning treatment option.
-During your dental consultation, we will evaluate all aspects of your dental health and discuss your aesthetic goals before making a treatment plan to meet all of your needs.
+During your dental consultation, we will evaluate all aspects of your dental health.
+Then we will discuss your aesthetic goals before making a treatment plan to meet all your needs.

 Using state-of-the-art technology, we can securely place implants to restore the form and function of the bite.
 Implants can become permanent anchors for a dental crown, bridge, or denture.
 Once in place, they offer natural biting, chewing, and speaking ability, restoring your confidence in your smile.